-The official record-keeper of the Graduate School, responsible for maintaining the accuracy and integrity of all academic records of current and former students.
+The Registrar is the official record-keeper of the Graduate School, responsible for maintaining the accuracy and integrity of all academic records of current and former students.
 Responsibilities, assignments, and services include: reviewing, evaluating, and determining basis for admission; evaluating transfer credits; maintaining records; processing transcripts; processing Graduate School withdrawals and dismissals; reporting on enrollments; verifying student records; processing grade changes; verifying degree conferrals; managing policy processes; publishing of catalogs; and overseeing FERPA compliance.

-If you need assistance with any of these processes, you may contact the Registrar at registrar@mgsns.org or (800)643-7307 ext.
+If assistance is needed with any of these processes, contact the Registrar at registrar@mgsns.org or (800)643-7307 ext.
 708.